bellnetwork/Bell-Watchdog-Client/README.md

 Log in to your BellBots customer portal at https://bellbots.eu.

-Navigate to your account settings or API settings to find your unique API token.
+Navigate to your account and make sure that your server is setup.

-Copy the API token, as you'll need it for script configuration.

 Step 2: Install Required Dependencies